pypa/hatch/COMMANDS.rst

 current directory.

 If no --env is chosen, this will attempt to detect a project and use its virtual env before resorting to the default pip.
+No project detection will occur if a virtual env is active.

 ..